UlordChain/Ulord-Sidechain/README.md

 ## Sidechain techonology
 Sidechain is not specifically referring to a certain chain, but refers to any chain that obeys the rules of the sidechain.
-The Ulord sidechain rule means that the Ulord sidechain can verify the data from the Ulord main chain, and through the Two-way Peg (2WP), the UlordToken is safely transferred between the mainchains and sidechains at a fixed exchange rate to achieve assets transfer between the chains.
+The Ulord SideChain Rule (USCR) means that the USC can verify the data from the Ulord main chain, and through the Two-way Peg (2WP), the UlordToken is safely transferred between the mainchains and sidechains at a fixed exchange rate to achieve assets transfer between the chains.

 ### The Two-way Peg is roughly divided into the following stages:
 *	Send a 2WP transaction to lock the UlordToken in the main chain;